UKCloud/documentation/articles/azure/azs-how-to-obtain-clientid-via-api.md

 ---
-title: How to Obtain Your Client ID via the API for Azure Stack - REST API | UKCloud Ltd
+title: How to obtain your Azure Stack Client ID using the REST API | UKCloud Ltd
 description: How to obtain your Client ID via the REST API for Azure Stack
 services: azure-stack
 author: Paul Brown

 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2: Client ID via API
+toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Obtain Client ID via API for Azure Stack - REST API
+toc_title: Obtain Azure Stack Client ID - REST API
 toc_fullpath: Users/How To/azs-how-to-obtain-clientid-via-api.md
 toc_mdlink: azs-how-to-obtain-clientid-via-api.md
 ---

-# How to obtain Client ID via the REST API for Azure Stack
+# How to obtain your Azure Stack Client ID using the REST API

 ## Overview

-The client ID for your application can be found if you know the Application Name and this name will be used for the query to obtain its ID.
+The Client ID for your application can be found if you know the application name and this name will be used for the query to obtain its ID.
 As with every other API query in Azure we will need to authenticate first.

-In order to authenticate with any API Endpoints you will need to obtain and Access Token.
+In order to authenticate with any API endpoints you will need to obtain an access token.
 To get the Client ID we will have to authenticate with graphEndpoint as our resource.

-## Management Endpoints
+## Management endpoints

 Management Endpoint for Administrators is <https://adminportal.frn00006.azure.ukcloud.com>

-## Obtain additional Endpoints
+## Obtain additional endpoints

 Query <https://adminportal.frn00006.azure.ukcloud.com/metadata/endpoints?api-version=2015-01-01>

 ## Authentication

-### Obtain Access Token
+### Obtain access token

-In order to obtain Access Token you will need to create a request body and use Rest API POST against Authentication/Login Endpoint.
+In order to obtain an access token you will need to create a request body and use Rest API POST against Authentication/Login Endpoint.

-### Request Body Fields
+### Request Body fields

 |Name  |Description  |
 |---------|---------|